Tumor

 A tumor may be:

 Malignant: Tumors that are malignant or cancerous have the potential to spread to adjacent tissue, glands, and other regions of the body.
-Metastases are the new tumours (mets).
-After treatment, cancerous tumours can reappear (cancer recurrence).
-These tumours have the potential to be life-threatening.
+Metastases are the new tumors (mets).
+After treatment, cancerous tumors can reappear (cancer recurrence).
+These tumors have the potential to be life-threatening.

-Benign: Benign tumours are not malignant and pose a low risk of death.
-They’re isolated, which means they don’t spread to other parts of the body or impact neighbouring tissue.
-Many noncancerous tumours don’t need treatment.
-However, certain noncancerous tumours press against other bodily organs and necessitate medical attention.
+Benign: Benign tumors are not malignant and pose a low risk of death.
+They’re isolated, which means they don’t spread to other parts of the body or impact neighboring tissue.
+Many noncancerous tumors don’t need treatment.
+However, certain noncancerous tumors press against other bodily organs and necessitate medical attention.

 Precancerous conditions